Bestiary-Builder/Bestiary-Builder/frontend/src/assets/privacy-policy.md

 As a general principle, the access to, and retention of, personally identifiable data in all pages should be minimal and should be used only internally to serve the well-being of the pages.
-Occasionally, however, The Cycle: Frontier Wiki may receive a subpoena or other compulsory request from a law-enforcement agency or a court or equivalent government body that requests the disclosure of information about a registered user, and may be compelled by law to comply with the request.
+Occasionally, however, Bestiary Builder may receive a subpoena or other compulsory request from a law-enforcement agency or a court or equivalent government body that requests the disclosure of information about a registered user, and may be compelled by law to comply with the request.
-In the event of such a legally compulsory request, The Cycle: Frontier Wiki will attempt to notify the affected user within three business days after the arrival of such subpoena by sending a notice by email to the email address (if any) that the affected user has listed in his or her user preferences.
+In the event of such a legally compulsory request, Bestiary Builder will attempt to notify the affected user within three business days after the arrival of such subpoena by sending a notice by email to the email address (if any) that the affected user has listed in his or her user preferences.

-The Cycle: Frontier Wiki cannot advise a user receiving such a notification regarding the law or an appropriate response to a subpoena.
+Bestiary Builder cannot advise a user receiving such a notification regarding the law or an appropriate response to a subpoena.
-The Cycle: Frontier Wiki does note, however, that such users may have the legal right to resist or limit that information in court by filing a motion to quash the subpoena.
+Bestiary Builder does note, however, that such users may have the legal right to resist or limit that information in court by filing a motion to quash the subpoena.
 Users who wish to oppose a subpoena or other compulsory request should seek legal advice concerning applicable rights and procedures that may be available.

-If The Cycle: Frontier Wiki receives a court-filed motion to quash or otherwise limit the subpoena as a result of action by a user or their lawyer, The Cycle: Frontier Wiki will not disclose the requested information until it receives an order from the court to do so.
+If Bestiary Builder receives a court-filed motion to quash or otherwise limit the subpoena as a result of action by a user or their lawyer, Bestiary Builder will not disclose the requested information until it receives an order from the court to do so.

 Registered users are not required to provide an email address.
-However, when an affected registered user does not provide an email address, The
-Cycle: Frontier Wiki will not be able to notify the affected user in private email messages when it receives requests from law enforcement to disclose personally identifiable information about the user.
+However, when an affected registered user does not provide an email address, Bestiary Builder will not be able to notify the affected user in private email messages when it receives requests from law enforcement to disclose personally identifiable information about the user.

 ## Google Analytics Usage

-The Cycle: Frontier Wiki makes use of Google Analytics, which uses cookies and collects information.
+Bestiary Builder makes use of Google Analytics, which uses cookies and collects information.
 Certain information such as your browser, and your IP address may be sent to Google Analytics but this information is always anonymized so that we don’t know which specific